psyfix/Offensive-Security-Notes/Application Security/Kubernetes.md

 - Check that the API port on 10250 is locked down - again by default allows anonymous access. (in config file anonymous enabled: false)
 - Check that the authentication mode in the kubelet config is set to certificate based.
 - Check that the authorization mode in the kubetlet config is set to Webhook.
+#### Securing the Dashboard
+- How is it being accessed?
+Is it exposed to the public?
+- Best to keep it local and use a jumphost + VPN + OAuth/OpenID.

 ### Pod Security